Spatio-temporal model via Locally Adaptive Regression Splines: Experiments

 \subsubsection{Multivariate simulation study}

 Following \cite{madrid2020adaptive}, we let the number of neighbors in $K$-NN-FL be $K=5$.
+This choice follows \cite{madrid2020adaptive} and has been found to work well in practice; see Appendix \ref{app:sensitivity-K} for a sensitivity analysis with respect to $K$.
 We compare our estimator with six competitors, \begin{itemize} \item CART (\cite{breiman1984richard}), implemented in the \texttt{R} package \texttt{rpart}, with the complexity parameter treated as a tuning parameter.
 CART is a decision tree learning technique that continually splits the data into subsets to aid in predictions.
 An essential feature of CART is the complexity parameter, which controls the size and complexity of the tree. \item MARS (\cite{friedman1991multivariate}), implemented in the \texttt{R} package \texttt{earth}, with the penalty parameter treated as a tuning parameter.
 MARS is a non-linear regression approach that uses spline functions to model data.
 A penalty parameter in MARS decides the flexibility of the splines. \item Random forests (\cite{breiman2001random}), implemented in the \texttt{R} package \texttt{randomForest}, with the number of trees fixed at 500, and with the minimum size of each terminal node treated as a tuning parameter.
 When deploying Random Forests, the number of trees is a crucial parameter, often set at 500 in many applications.
 Another tunable parameter is the minimum size of each terminal node, which ensures sufficient data in each decision-making leaf of the trees. \item KNN Regression (\cite{stone1977consistent}), implemented in \texttt{Matlab}, with the number of neighbors treated as a tuning parameter. \end{itemize} Additionally, for the case $d=2,$ we also compare our proposed method with, \begin{itemize}

 \item Local Linear Estimator (LLE).
 Originally implemented in the univariate case in \cite{li2010uniform}.
 A slight modification for the $2$-dimensional case can be achieved easily.
 Let $x\in[0,1]^2$, then a local-linear estimator of $f^*(x)$, is given by $\widehat{a}_0$, where